IamShubhamGupto/IamShubhamGupto.github.io/_pages/about.md

 Hey there!
 Welcome to my personal site (always under development) where I document most of my previous and ongoing work.
 I am a software developer passionate about solving Computer Vision problems.
 My current interests lie in 3D reconstruction using Neural Radiance Fields and scene understanding.

-I am currently pursuing Masters in Computer Engineering at New York University and <b>actively seeking internships for summer 2024!</b> I am looking for opportunities in software engineering preferably related to Computer Vision and cloud.
+I am currently pursuing Masters in Computer Engineering at New York University and <b>actively seeking internships or full time positions starting from summer 2024!</b> I am looking for opportunities in software engineering preferably related to Computer Vision and Cloud.

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.